Campus Life 101: Backpack Safety

 If you have any of those symptoms, what should you do?

 If you show signs of any of these symptoms, it’s best to see if the weight of the backpack can be reduced, the amount of time wearing the backpack can be reduced, or the distance carrying the backpack can be reduced.
 Consider using a wheeled backpack.
 I do almost every day during the academic year.

-Sargent College entry-level occupational therapy doctoral students and Sargent’s Rotaract Club members will host Backpack Awareness Day on Tuesday, September 27, from 5 to 6 p.m., for BU students, faculty, and staff, in front of Sargent College, 635 Commonwealth Ave.
+Sargent College first year occupational therapy doctoral students will host the college’s annual Backpack Awareness Day on Tuesday, September 24, from 2 to 4 pm, for BU students, faculty, and staff, at the George Sherman Union, 775 Commonwealth Ave.
 Backpacks will be weighed and organizers will demonstrate the correct ways to pack and wear them.